mmcnair91/fieldpheno.github.io/join/index.md

 ### Postdoctoral Associates

 We regularly have research opportunities for postdoctoral level scientists who have experience in plant genetics and computer science.
-Available opportunities will be posted on [this site]({{ site.baseurl }}/news).
+Available opportunities will be posted on [here]({{ site.baseurl }}/news).
 To be considered, send [Trevor]({{ site.baseurl }}/contact) a cover letter, curriculum vitae, statement of research interests, and contact information for three references.